"The Origin of Languages/Beginning of Nations"

 “And the whole earth was of one language, and of one speech.
 And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar; and they dwelt there.
 And they said one to another, Go to, let us make brick, and burn them throughly.
 And they had brick for stone, and slime had they for morter.
 And they said, Go to, let us build us a city and a tower, whose top may reach unto heaven; and let us make us a name, lest we be scattered abroad upon the face of the whole earth” (Genesis 11:1–4).

 a.
-The Self-centeredness of the People
+The Self-Centeredness of the People

 b.
 Different Languages Introduced

-Up until this time, everyone on the earth spoke the same language.
+Up to this time, everyone on the earth spoke the same language.
 Essentially, there was only one nation upon the face of the earth.
-This made their goal of constructing a great city all that much more possible.
-But the Lord observed their disobedience, and said, “Behold, the people is one, and they have all one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.
+This made the people’s goal of constructing a great city all the more possible.
+But the Lord observed their disobedience and said, “Behold, the people is one, and they have all one language; and this they begin to do; and now nothing will be restrained from them, which they have imagined to do.

 Go to, let us go down, and there confound their language, that they may not understand one another’s speech” (Genesis 11:6–7).
 By introducing different languages among the people, the Lord stopped their sinful effort.
-They could no longer communicate sufficiently to complete such an ambitious project, and they began to spread over the face of the earth, each person finding his place with those with whom he could talk.
+They could no longer communicate sufficiently to complete such an ambitious project, and they began to spread over the face of the earth, everybody finding their place with those with whom they could talk.

 3. The Judgment of God in Dispersing the People